Raythonic/watiba/README.md

 ```

 The pre-compiler can be found in your user's home dir at _~/.local/bin/watiba-c_
+If your system doesn't have _~/.local/bin_, refer to the "Pre-compiling" section below.

 # Pre-compiling
 Test that the pre-compiler functions in your environment: